-The California Consumer Privacy Act (CCPA) is officially here.
-That means CCPA compliance has become the primary focal point for marketing professionals and brands worldwide.
+The California Consumer Privacy Act (CCPA) is here.
+That means CCPA compliance has become the primary focal point for growth-focused teams and companies worldwide.

 What was once a small ballot initiative backed by a select few is now a fully fledged customer data regulation — one that will have wide-ranging impacts across industries.